Mesothelioma Biopsy

 Endoscope Biopsies

 An endoscope is a thin, flexible tube used to examine the inside of the body.
 The endoscope has a light as well as a lens or a camera that allows the doctor to see deep into the body.
-Encdoscopies used to diagnose mesothelioma include:[1]
+Endoscopies used to diagnose mesothelioma include:[1]

 - Thoracoscopy.
 A thoracoscopy uses a scope to remove tissue from the chest cavity.
 It allows doctors to take a sample and look within the cavity and at lymph nodes to determine if tumors have spread.
 Doctors can perform a thoracoscopy with local anesthesia or moderate or full sedation.[2]